 Moose Hunting 2013 Part 1 Patience: (23 Photos)

-23. My Moose hunting career up until this year has been one of procrastination.
-I spent most of my teenage years moose hunting with my Dad and Uncles, and successfully completed my Firearms Acquisition Course and Hunter Safety Training way back in 1995.
-Unfortunately my moose license returns fell through the cracks and I never filled out for my full FAC when I turned 19.
-But I got everything straightened out a few years ago and this year I applied and was successful in getting an either sex moose license for area 36, The Southern Shore.
+23. My Moose hunting experience up until this year has been one of procrastination.
+I spent most of my teenage years moose hunting with my Dad and Uncles and successfully completed my Firearms Acquisition Course and Hunter Safety Training way back in 1995.
+Unfortunately my moose license returns fell through the cracks and I never filled out for my full FAC until 2008.
+But I got everything straightened out, this year I applied and was successful in getting an either sex moose license for area 36, The Southern Shore.

-22. Thanksgiving weekend was the first weekend I got up in the woods to look for a moose as the weather was cooler and no rain in the forecast.
+22. Thanksgiving weekend was the first weekend we got up in the woods to look for a moose as the weather was finally cool and there was no rain in the forecast.

 21. Saturday morning Mark French and I headed down the Southern Shore Highway to Gully Pond Road with our Honda Foreman ATV's in tow.
-We unloaded the bikes before daylight, rode to the end of the gravel road and set up in the same blind that Sooley and Maffer were successful in a few years ago.
+We unloaded the bikes before daylight, rode to the end of the gravel road and set up in the same blind where Sooley and Maffer were successful back in 2007.

 20. For this hunt I Borrowed Mark's Tika 30.06 rifle as I still haven't picked out my own as of yet.
-We hunted this area for the morning unsuccessfully and headed back to the truck then down the southern shore as far as Ferryland for a mid day drive.
+We hunted this area unsuccessfully for the morning and headed back to the truck.
+Loaded up we headed down the southern shore as far as Ferryland for a mid day drive.

-19. That evening we unloaded on Track Road and headed in the pole line for a look in the area Mark shot his moose in 2008 but were unsuccessful.
-In the coming days we made a number of trips to both of these areas and one morning while we hunting on the track road pole line, Mark spotted a moose while walking by himself.
+19. That evening we unloaded on Track Road and headed up the pole line for a hunt in the area Mark shot his moose in 2008 but were unsuccessful.
+In the days that followed we made a number of trips to both of these areas.
+One morning while we hunting the Track Road pole line Mark spotted a moose while walking on his own.
 By the time he got back to the bog where I was set up the animal was spooked and long gone.
 Attempts to drive the big cow out of the woods were unsuccessful.

-18. We did manage to do a lot of riding on the bikes, covering a lot of ground on many trips to both of these areas.
-Any time spent enjoying the woods is better then being home or at work!
+18. We did a lot of riding on the bikes, exploring and covering a bunch of ground on many trips to both Track & Gully Pond Roads.
+Any time spent enjoying the woods is certainly better then being home or at work!

-17. Since this was my first moose license, I wanted to get in hunting with my dad as it had been years since we hunted together.
+17. Since this was my first moose license, I also wanted to get in hunting with Dad as it had been years since we got to hunt together.

 14.